trampgeek/moodle-qtype_coderunner/Readme.md

 the template parameters field being passed through Twig to yield the JSON template parameter string.
 That string is decoded to yield the Twig context for all subsequent Twig operations on the question.
-When evaluating the template parameters in this way the only context is the STUDENT variable, documented [here](#the-twig-student-variable).
+When evaluating the template parameters with Twig the only context is the [STUDENT variable] (#the-twig-student-variable).
 The output of that initial Twig run thus provides the context for subsequent evaluations of the question's template, text, test cases, etc.